-(Application of accounting standard for retirement benefits, etc.)
+(Application of Accounting Standard for Retirement Benefits, etc.)

-From the end of the fiscal year under review, the Company has applied the "Accounting Standard for Retirement Benefits" (Accounting Standards Board of Japan (ASBJ) Statement No. 26, May 17, 2012; herein, "the retirement benefit accounting standard") and "Guidance on Accounting Standard for Retirement Benefits" (ASBJ Guidance No. 25, May 17, 2012; herein, "the retirement benefit guidance").
-(Application excludes content stipulated in paragraph 35 of the retirement benefit accounting standard and stipulated in paragraph 67 of the retirement benefit guidance.)
+From the fiscal year under review, the Company has applied the "Accounting Standard for Retirement Benefits" (Accounting Standards Board of Japan (ASBJ) Statement No. 26, May 17, 2012; herein, "the retirement benefit accounting standard") and "Guidance on Accounting Standard for Retirement Benefits" (ASBJ Guidance No. 25, March 26, 2015; herein, "the retirement benefit guidance") in line with content stipulated in paragraph 35 of the retirement benefit accounting standard and stipulated in paragraph 67 of the retirement benefit guidance.
+Subsequently, the Company has revised its method for calculating retirement benefit liability and service costs.
+For determining the appropriate attributable period for estimated retirement benefits, the Company has changed from the period straight-line standard to a benefit formula standard.
+In parallel, the Company has also changed the method for determining the discount rate from one based on the average remaining period of service to the use now of a single weighted average discount rate that reflects the period for the estimated payment of retirement benefits and the monetary amount applicable to each such period.